Search for sub-GeV dark particles in $\eta\to\pi^0+\rm{invisible}$ decay

 Next, we use the flavor-specific model~\cite{Batell:2018fqo,Delaunay:2025lhl,Batell:2017kty,Batell:2021xsi} for a further discussion.
 In the flavor-specific model, the $S$ couples the Dirac fermion DM $\chi$ and the SM quark $u$ through the following terms in the Lagrangian~\cite{Batell:2018fqo}:

 where $g_u$ ($g_\chi$) is the effective coupling strength between $S$ and the SM quark (DM), and $L(R)$ marks the chirality.
 In the flavor-specific model, the scalar particle can preferentially couple to the first generation particles of the SM, with a coupling strength not necessarily proportional to the Higgs Yukawa couplings.
-Here, we consider the case where $S$ couples to the up quark $u$ as an example, and the discussion of $S$ coupling to the down quark is analogous.
+Here, we consider the case where $S$ couples to the up quark $u$ as an example, and the discussion of $S$ coupling to the down quark, with a coupling strength of $g_d$, is analogous.
 The BF of $\eta\to\pi^0S$ can be expressed as~\cite{Batell:2018fqo}: